lb3361/gigatron-lcc/README.md

      `R0` to `R7` are callee-saved and are often used for local variables.
 Registers `R8` to `R15` are used to pass arguments to functions.
 Registers `R15` to `R22` are used for temporaries.
-Register `R23` or `SP` is the stack pointer.

-  *  Additional registers include: four word registers named `T0` to `T3`, a long word accumulator named `LAC`, and three byte registers named `B0` to `B2` that augment `LAC` to support floating point operations.
+  *  Additional registers include: word registers named `T0` to `T3`, scratch bytes `B0` and `B1`, long accumulator `LAC`, long accumulator extension byte `LAX`, floating point sign and exponent bytes `FAS` and `FAE`, and a stack pointer `SP`.
 ROMs that provide suitable native support may dictate the location some of these registers.
-	 Otherwise they are allocated by the linker.
+Otherwise they are allocated by the linker in the upper half ot page zero.

 The function prologue first saves `vLR` and constructs a stack frame by adjusting `SP`.
 It then saves the callee-saved registers onto the